chisophugis/lbd/source/backendstructure.rst

 .. literalinclude:: ../terminal_io/backendstructure/3.txt

 The llc fails to compile IR code into machine code since we didn't implement class Cpu0DAGToDAGISel.
-Before the implementation, I will introduce the LLVM Code Generation Sequence, DAG, and LLVM instruction selection in next 3 sections.
+Before the implementation, we will introduce the LLVM Code Generation Sequence, DAG, and LLVM instruction selection in next 3 sections.